hpdobrica/digital-garden-public/Pythagoras.md

 "Understanding of eternal facts is the closest man can get to being immortal."

-He was also big on the idea that Reason > Senses ([[Senses are deceptive]]), and his thinking was probably one of the biggeer influences on Deductive Reasoning, later concretized by [[Parmenides]]
+He was also big on the idea that Reason > Senses ([[Senses are deceptive]]), and his thinking was probably one of the biggeer influences on Deductive Reasoning, later concretized by [[Public/Parmenides]]